crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 The most basic approach is to find a compatible program (or binary) online and place it in any of the above discovered `bin` folders.
 You typically do not have the permission though to place a program in e.g. `/usr/bin`, but you could create your own `bin` directory in your home folder like this:

 ```
-# this directs you to your home directory
+# this changes your location to your home directory (if necessary)
 cd

 # create your own bin directory